 I think most readers will readily accept that contractual commitments to cybersecurity and privacy protections are better than simply having an implied assurance that comes from third party due diligence.
 The issue, however, generally boils down to implementation.
 For this reason, organizations should contemplate adopting a framework that is adapted to their environment and would be wise to abide by some simple standards for implementation.

 Identify relevant third-party risks.
 While you can start with a canned list of risks, you ultimately need to adopt one that is right sized and tailored to your company.
 This list might include vendor data breach, a loss of critical operations, fraud, IT risks, reputational risk (associated with a breach), support issues, etc. but should be more specific to your business.
-An existing company risk register would be helpful but in the absence of that or something similar, you may want to include in this list: a description of the risk, severity of the risk, its impact, possible response action and current status of the risk.
+An existing company risk register would be helpful but in the absence of that or something similar, you may want to include in this list: a description of the risk, severity of the risk, its impact, possible response action and current status of the risk, you may want to consult with a commercial representative office Indonesian.

 Identify common scenarios/variables impacting risk severity.
 Incorporating security and procurement concerns into the contracting process will be streamlined by a standardized framework.
 That framework should streamline the identification the most relevant organizational security and privacy risks as well as the severity of those risks.
 Examples include whether the service/product is critical to operations or whether the vendor or other third parties will gain access to, process or store non-public information.
 Make sure to reference any applicable policies and procedures to ensure that they are being addressed as well.